 For large estates (where decedent assets exceed the exclusion) the DSUE typically would be zero with a traditional AB or ABC style trust in play.
 These trusts are designed to utilize the maximum applicable exclusion.
 Therefore, portability would only apply to large estates when the estate was poorly planned or poorly executed (i.e. too many or all assets held in JT WROS or CP WROS).
 JT WROS = Joint Tenancy with rights of survivorship.
 CP WROS = Community Property with rights of survivorship.

 For small estates (decedent assets below the exclusion) the DSUE would always apply and the advantages of the portability feature should always be considered.
 Some factors to consider would include the amount of the DSUE available, the size of each spouses projected estate, the cost of preparing the estate 706 return and the projected applicable exclusion for future years.

-The portability carryover feature was set to expire after 2012, however, on January 2, 2013 a new law was passed making portability permanent.
+January 2, 2013 a law was passed making portability permanent.

 If the surviving spouse has several pre-deceased spouses then the DSUE of the “last deceased spouse” will be the DSUE to use, even if zero.
 Not applicable if pre-deceased spouse died before 1/1/11.

 A surviving spouse may use the DSUE in addition to her/his exclusion at the second death (or for lifetime gifts).

 IRS has the authority to audit these DSUE estate returns (no statute) to insure the amount of DSUE used on the second 706 is accurate.